aloisdg/Documents/OneStepInHeaderAnFooter.md

 ### Content

-I don't really know.
-Well, everything related to the document outside of the document content itself.
-When I read a printed document what I love to know?
+Well, everything related to the document outside of the document's content itself.
+When I read a printed document what I may want to know?
 Lets build a list :

 * What document am I reading?
 * Which chapter is this?